 A year ago, on the day I was diagnosed with ADHD, I lost my job.
 Maybe it was the stress of SPwADHD — Single Parenting with ADHD — that crippled my ability to avoid distraction.
 Or maybe the company was just looking for a budget cut.
 With no job, no wife, a small unemployment check, and two kids, I felt more alone than ever.
 The symptoms of my ADHD worsened, as did my son’s.

 So where are we now?
 In the same small town.
 A bit of my hair is falling out, and my dreams are receding with each passing year.
 But now I have a job that I enjoy, and, most important, I have my kids.
 I have finished my first year of teaching reading to at-risk high school kids, some of whom have ADHD.
 One day, while watching me pace the floor and then tap my foot at full speed after finally sitting down, a student asked me, “What is it, Mr. Ullman?
 You got ADD or something?”
 I told them the truth, giving some of them a way to identify with me.

-It’s nearly 11 now, and, as an insomniac, I know I have a long night ahead of me.
+It’s nearly 11 now, and, as a incurably poor sleeper, I know I have a long night ahead of me.
 The children, though, need their sleep.
 As I slip quietly into their bedrooms, I am relieved to find that my precious Nicolas and Sabrina are in dreamland.
 Godspeed.